logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 Real-time synchronisation ✅ Yes ✅ Yes

-Both tools offer a comprehensive mobile experience, with a slight edge to AntsRoute for day-to-day ease of use for field teams.
+Both platforms offer a comprehensive mobile experience, although AntsRoute clearly stands out for its ease of day-to-day use for field teams.

 5. Delivery tracking and customer experience